minlanyu/cs243-site/infra.md

 Most students pick Amazon AWS as the main platform for their projects.
 You can also choose Google Cloud or Microsoft Azure or your local testbeds, or public testbed such as CloudLab.

 # Amazon AWS
-A full tutorial of starting AWS virtual machine can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+A full tutorial on starting an AWS virtual machine can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).

 ## Get an AWS account
 First you will have to sign up for an AWS regular account, if you don’t already have one.
 Do not apply for an AWS Educate Starter Account.
 You could then apply the AWS credits received from course TFs to your regular account (see this [link](https://aws.amazon.com/awscredits/) for info about redeeming credits).
 Below are a few tips of using the AWS account.